DrFrankenstein/avpipe/README.md

 the resulting binary in the `out` directory.
 The project should also work in Visual Studio 2019 (this is what I use) and other IDEs.

+You can also take a look at `.github/workflows/build.yml`.
+This is the build script that runs on every push.

 We don't pull Qt on our own because it takes too much time and disk space to build.
 (We tried, it just broke our CI half the time.)